kostecky/nf_bridge_troll/README.md

 # Installation and usage
 **Warning, this is not without dragons!**

-0. You will need to install the development packages on your distro that contain all the requirements that [python-netfilterqueue](https://github.com/kti/python-netfilterqueue) requires.
+0. You will need to install the development packages on your distro that contain all the requirements that [python-netfilterqueue](https://github.com/kti/python-netfilterqueue) has.

 0. `pip install -r requirements.txt`